smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/DeleteWindow/index.md

 !!! must

 1. Delete requested window.
 2. Not delete the default main window on the main display.
+3. Send `BC.OnResetTimeout` notification to SDL for reseting timeout in HMI it needs more time for processing the request.

 !!!